Anon-Planet/thgtoa/guide.md

 ![][450]

+#### Cwtch:

+-   Is this against their ToS?
+No

+-   Will they require a phone number?
+No, they require only display name and password.

+-   Can you post there with Tor or VPN?
+Yes, Tor can be used with or without a VPN.
+It is all done through Tor.

 #### Crypto Wallets:

 Use any crypto wallet app within the Windows Virtual Machine.
 But be careful not to transfer anything toward an Exchange or a known Wallet.
 Crypto is in most cases NOT anonymous and can be traced back to you when you buy/sell any (remember the [Your Cryptocurrencies transactions][Your Cryptocurrencies transactions:] section).